 d.
 Save the file to the PC used to configure the Cisco PAM appliance.

 e.
-In the License screen, click Browse to select the license file located on your local drive.
+In the License screen of Initial setup, click Browse to select the license file located on your local drive.
 The selected filename appears in the File field.

 f.
-Select Finish to install the license file on the Cisco PAM appliance and activates the included features.
+Click Finish to install the license file on the Cisco PAM appliance and activate the included features.

 Step 9 Wait for the installation to complete.
 A status screen displays each configuration item as it is applied.
-When all items are marked Done, the CPAM Server Administration utility status page displays.
+When all items are marked Done, the CPAM Server Administration utility status page is displayed.

 Note If any errors occur, the setup returns to Step 1.
 If a serious error occurs, contact your Cisco support representative for assistance.